 Will Carnival stock recover?

-The path to recovery for Carnival’s shares is very murky.
+The path to recovery for Carnival’s shares is visible, though not smooth.
 The company has to pay off a significant amount of debt in order to bring its balance sheet to a healthy level, or at least back to its pre-Covid levels.
-Based on the expected free cash flow generation of around $2 to $2.5 billion annually, starting in 2024, it will take a long time to pay off the $20 billion of incremental debt that they have taken on since 2020.
+Based on the expected free cash flow generation of around $3 billion annually, starting in 2025, it will take a long time to pay off the $17 billion of incremental debt that they have taken on since 2020.

 While all of this is doable, there may be many more macroeconomic and geopolitical challenges that they company may face during that period.
 The first few years are the most crucial, as that is when the company is most vulnerable.